-We believe our current cash and cash equivalents position, our expected cash flow generated from operations and our expected financing activities will satisfy our working and other capital requirements for at least the next 12 months based on our current business plans.
+We believe our current positions in cash and cash equivalents and short-term deposits, together with our expected cash flow generated from operations and our expected financing activities will satisfy our working and other capital requirements for at least the next 12 months based on our current business plans.
 Recent and expected working and other capital requirements, in addition to the above matters, also include the items described below:

 - The Company maintains purchase commitments with certain suppliers, primarily for raw materials, semi-finished goods and manufacturing services and for some non-production items.
 Purchase commitments for inventory materials are generally restricted to a forecasted time-horizon as mutually agreed upon between the parties.
 This forecasted time-horizon can vary for different suppliers.
-As of December 31, 2022, the Company had purchase commitments of \$3,672 million, of which \$1,187 million is expected to be paid in the next 12 months.
-We expect operating cash outflows to remain elevated as we make payments under these purchase agreements. - Amounts related to future lease payments for lease obligations at December 31, 2022 totaled \$326 million, with \$69 million expected to be paid within the next 12 months. - The Company enters into certain technology license arrangements which are used in conjunction with research and development activities for product development.
+As of December 31, 2023, the Company had purchase commitments of \$4,184 million, of which \$1,026 million is expected to be paid in the next 12 months.
+We expect operating cash outflows to remain elevated as we make payments under these purchase agreements. - Amounts related to future lease payments for lease obligations at December 31, 2023 totaled \$332 million, with \$69 million expected to be paid within the next 12 months. - The Company enters into certain technology license arrangements which are used in conjunction with research and development activities for product development.
 Payments for these technology licenses are made over varying time periods.
-Outstanding unpaid balances for technology licenses total \$260 million as of December 31, 2022, of which \$121 million is expected to be paid in the next 12 months. - Cash outflows for capital expenditures were \$1,063 million in 2022, compared to \$767 million in 2021.
-We expect to maintain similar levels of capital expenditures as a percentage of revenue in 2023, to support current and future manufacturing and production capacity needs. - Our research and development expenditures, excluding R&D related to purchase price accounting, were \$1,696 million in 2022 and \$1,488 million in 2021.
-Our capital expenditures on development assets capitalized under IFRS amounted to \$1,043 million (2021: \$1,016 million), and we expect to maintain similar levels of investment in research and development as a percentage of revenue in 2023.
+Outstanding unpaid balances for technology licenses total \$159 million as of December 31, 2023, of which \$127 million is expected to be paid in the next 12 months. - The Company has committed to invest approximately \$550 million in the newly founded European Semiconductor Manufacturing Company (ESMC) GmbH, over the coming five years, of which approximately \$83 million is expected to be paid in the next 12 months. - Cash outflows for capital expenditures were \$827 million in 2023, compared to \$1,063 million in 2022.
+We expect to maintain similar levels of capital expenditures as a percentage of revenue in 2024, to support current and future manufacturing and production capacity needs. - Our research and development expenditures, excluding R&D related to purchase price accounting, were \$1,815 million in 2023 and \$1,696 million in 2022.
+Our capital expenditures on development assets capitalized under IFRS amounted to \$1,266 million (2022: \$1,043 million), and we expect to maintain similar levels of investment in research and development as a percentage of revenue in 2024.

 From time to time, we engage in discussions with third parties regarding potential acquisitions of, or investments in, businesses, technologies and product lines.
-Any such transaction could require significant use of our cash and cash equivalents, or require us to arrange for new debt and equity financing to fund the transaction.
+Any such transaction could require significant use of our cash and cash equivalents and short term deposits, or require us to arrange for new debt and equity financing to fund the transaction.
 Our ability to make scheduled payments or to refinance our debt obligations depends on our financial and operating performance, which is subject to prevailing economic and competitive conditions.
 In the future, we may not be able to maintain a level of cash flows from operating activities sufficient to permit us to pay principal, premium, if any, and interest on our indebtedness.
 Our business may not generate sufficient cash flow from operations, or we may not have enough capacity under the RCF Agreement, or from other sources in an amount sufficient to enable us to repay our indebtedness, including the RCF Agreement, the unsecured notes or to fund our other liquidity needs, including working capital and capital expenditure requirements.
 In any such case, we may be forced to reduce or delay capital expenditures, sell assets or operations, seek additional capital or restructure or refinance our indebtedness.